 This refers to the interconnected hardware or machine parts that make up the industrial tumbler machine itself.
-Some of its most important constituents are:
+Some of its most important components are:

 This is the part where media, water, and workpieces are loaded and rotated at an operator-specified rate.

-Their insides are usually lined with any of steel, wood, rubber, neoprene, urethane, PVC or vinyl.
+Their insides are usually lined with either steel, wood, rubber, neoprene, urethane, PVC, or vinyl.

-Lining helps to cushion workpiece-barrel impact as they come in vigorous contact, helping to extend the lifespan of the barrel.
-Barrels are of two types: open and close
+The lining helps to cushion the workpiece-barrel impact as they come in vigorous contact, helping to extend the lifespan of the barrel.
+Barrels are of two types: open and close.

 Closed barrels have waterproof doors that seal access to the insides of the barrel on both sides.
 This keeps the workpieces firmly positioned for effective mass finishing.

-Opened barrels, on the other hand, are open on one end and closed on the other.
+Opened barrels, on the other hand, are open on one end and close on the other.
 Meanwhile, the closed end is mounted on a drive shaft for effective rotation.